The Good, the Bad, and the OGL-y, Part 3: Repairing the Pax Arcana

 Then, towards the start of this year, leaks emerge of a new OGL 1.1 – a document apparently being circulated by Wizards among third party publishers.
 And the howling and screaming begins…

 As well as the caveats I offered at the start of last article, I ought to add a new one here, which is that Wizards did at the end of the day rule out bringing in OGL 1.1 altogether – so none of the stuff I outline here will actually come to pass.
-Nonetheless, at points in my analysis I may add the odd stray phrase along the lines of “under this licence, X is no longer true” or similar – just because it’d be awkward to say “If this licence had been adopted, which is unlikely to happen any time soon because Wizards have abandoend attempts to pursuit OGL 1.0a” over and over again.
+Nonetheless, at points in my analysis I may add the odd stray phrase along the lines of “under this licence, X is no longer true” or similar – just because it’d be awkward to say “If this licence had been adopted, which is unlikely to happen any time soon because Wizards have abandoned attempts to extinguish OGL 1.0a” over and over again.

 Continue reading “The Good, the Bad, and the OGL-y, Part 2: Breaking the Pax Arcana”